Azure/azure-signalr/docs/diagnostic-logs.md

 	![Diagnostic settings' full view](./images/diagnostic-logs/azure-signalr-diagnostic-settings.png)

 1. Configure the log source settings.
-   1. In **Log Source Settings** section, check the the specific log type you want to collect for all connections.
+   1. In **Log Source Settings** section, a table shows collecting behaviors for each log type.
+   1. Check the the specific log type you want to collect for all connections.
 Otherwise the the log will be collected only for [diagnostic clients](#diagnostic-client).
-2. Configure the loc destination settings.
+1. Configure the log destination settings.
    1. In **Log Destination Settings** section, a table of diagnostic settings display the existing diagnostic settings.
 You can click the link in the table to get access to the log destination to view the collected diagnostic logs.
-   1. In this section, click the botton **Configure Log Destination Settings** to add, update, or delete diagnostic settings.
+   1. In this section, click the button **Configure Log Destination Settings** to add, update, or delete diagnostic settings.
-   2. Click **Add diagnostic setting** to add a new diagnostic setting, or click **Edit** to moidify an existing diagnostic setting.
+   1. Click **Add diagnostic setting** to add a new diagnostic setting, or click **Edit** to moidify an existing diagnostic setting.
    1. Set the archive target that you want.
 Currently, SignalR service supports **Archive to a storage account** and **Send to Log Analytics**.
    1. Select the logs you want to archive.
 Only `AllLogs` is available for diagnostic log.
 It only controls whether you want to archive the logs.
 To configure which log types needs to be generated in SignalR service, configure in **Log Source Settings** section.
 	![Diagnostics settings pane](./images/diagnostic-logs/diagnostics-settings-pane.png)